Marcel Ciampi

 Marcel Paul Maximin Ciampi (29 May 1891 – 2 September 1980) was a French pianist and teacher.
 He held the longest tenure in the history of the Conservatoire National Supérieur de Musique de Paris and also became head of piano classes at the Yehudi Menuhin School in England.

 Life

-Ciampi was taught by Louis Diémer at the Paris Conservatoire and won the first prize for pianoforte in 1909.
+Ciampi was taught by Louis Diémer at the Paris Conservatoire and won the first prize for piano in 1909.
 He had a career as a concert pianist, appearing with orchestras in France, London, Amsterdam, Brussels, Prague, Warsaw, Sofia and Athens.
-He worked with Claude Debussy.
+He was also a pupil of Isidor Philipp, who headed the Piano Department at the Paris Conservatory for many years.
+He worked closely with Claude Debussy.